Call for papers for 18th Annual T²M Conference

 The Conference language is English.

-The final deadline for proposals is April 15, 2020.
+The final deadline for proposals is May 31, 2020.
 The proposal must include a short abstract, the title of the presentation, the name of the presenter(s), CV, e-mail address of the author(s), contact number and information on audiovisual needs.
-This must be sent to email@example.com.
-We will notify participants of acceptance on May 15t, 2013 at the latest.
+This must be sent to firstname.lastname@example.org.

 The deadline for the full paper (6-8 pages) is August 15, 2020 as we will distribute all papers beforehand in an online version.
 Presenters at the Conference may assume that their paper has been read and they should prepare a fifteen-minute summary to allow for debate and discussion within the session.